Cherreads

 Morizuki's inner voice: "I need green, huh?
 So this green Reikyō must be part of my destiny.
 Well… I guess that's something to be grateful for."

-Morizuki gets up and walks toward Engetsu.
+Morizuki stood up and walked toward him.

 Morizuki: "Engetsu?
-Hey, are you alright, my friend?"
+Hey… are you alright, my friend?"

 Engetsu: "I'm fine.
 Thanks."